Brick by Brick

 What Parents Need to Know

-Parents need to know that Brick by Brick tells the often-forgotten story that slaves built the White House.
-There's discussion of forced labor, the difficulty of life as a slave, and the raw emotions at play during this period of American history.
+Parents need to know that Brick by Brick tells the often forgotten story that enslaved workers built the White House.
+There's discussion of forced labor, the difficulty of life as an enslaved person, and the raw emotions at play during this period of American history.
 Children will have questions about the institution of slavery and how it conflicts with the founding principles of this country.
 Parents should be prepared to offer age-appropriate details.

-In 1792, a young country still recovering from the Revolutionary War cannot find enough laborers to build its new seat of power and turns to society's bottom rung, its slaves, to complete the task.
-Craftsmen teach slaves trades such as carpentry and cabinet making -- skills they can use to earn money to buy their freedom.
-While stirring emotions about the institution of slavery, the book also points to slavery's role in America's economy at that time.
+In 1792, a young country still recovering from the Revolutionary War cannot find enough laborers to build its new seat of power.
+It turns to society's bottom rung, its enslaved people, to complete the task.
+Craftspeople teach them trades such as carpentry and cabinet making -- skills these workers can use to earn money to buy their freedom.
+While stirring emotions about the institution of slavery, BRICK BY BRICK also points to slavery's role in America's economy at that time.

 Floyd Cooper's evocative oil-wash paintings in a mostly brown-and-white palette have an emotional richness that draws readers of all ages into the story and offers plenty of opportunity for discussion.
-The book wisely focuses on this history of black slaves as a part of the creation of America rather than as a separate history.
-The slaves' struggles, pain, and oppression are an American tale of struggle, pain, and oppression.
+The book wisely focuses on this history of enslaved Black people as a part of the creation of America rather than as a separate history.
+The enslaved workers' struggles, pain, and oppression are an American tale of struggle, pain, and oppression.